aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 * To get started, edit 0-proivder.tf to update backend S3 bucket , region and key prefix.
 *
 * [Optional] Edit 3-variables.tf to create/edit more namespaces and enable logging on them.
-In this example we are creating two namespaces."enable_logs_to_es" is a boolean value which when tru will enable logging for the namespace.
+In this example we are creating two namespaces. "enable_logs_to_es" is a boolean value which when tru will enable logging for the namespace.
 ```
 default = [
     {